 If you download a Debian image for a Windows or Mac computer, you will have choices about installing desktop software and different kinds of installers with several options.
-On the Raspberry Pi, there is only the minimal install, and you can do what you like with it after that… but you have to know-how.
+On the Raspberry Pi, there is only a minimal install, and you can do what you like with it after that… but you have to know how.

 How to install Debian for your Raspberry Pi

 Here are the required steps to install Debian on a Raspberry Pi: